moquette-io/moquette/README.md

 ## Build from sources

-After a git clone of the repository, cd into the cloned sources and: `./gradlew clean moquette-distribution:distMoquetteTar` or
+After a git clone of the repository, cd into the cloned sources and: `./gradlew package`, at the end the distribution package is present at `distribution/target/distribution-0.16-SNAPSHOT-bundle.tar.gz`
-`./gradlew clean moquette-distribution:distMoquetteZip`.

-In distribution/build directory will be produced the selfcontained file for the broker with all dependencies and a running script.
+In distribution/target directory will be produced the selfcontained file for the broker with all dependencies and a running script.